Possible side effects from surgery include:

 Following axillary node dissection you may have an area of numbness, particularly down the back of the arm and in the axilla (armpit).
 This may improve over time, although it may be permanent as some of the nerves which supply sensation to the skin are divided during surgery in order to remove the lymph nodes.
-It's important to protect the numb area from sunburn, sharp objects or anything which may cause injury.
+It's important to protect the numb area from sunburn, sharp objects or anything that may cause injury.

 All surgical procedures carry a risk of infection.
 It's important to report any changes such as redness, heat, swelling or increased pain in or around the surgical wound.
 Diabetes, obesity, older age and cigarette smoking are all associated with a higher rate of wound infection.